renesas/ruhmi-framework-mcu/docs/models_tested.md

 ## Tested models

-The following readme provides model that have been tested and verified to run effectively on RA8P1 with Ethos U55 and Cortex-M85.
+The following readme provides models that have been tested and verified to run effectively on RA8P1 with Ethos U55 and Cortex-M85.
 Do note that model support is **not** limited to the following models but rather a provision of examples and how they run.

 | #  | Model                          | Framework | Data Format Pre-Input |